AriFordsham/GHCWiki/prim-bool.md

 Each of these functions has a wrapper that calls `tagToEnum#` and returns a `Bool`.
 These wrappers are: `eqInteger`, `neqInteger`, `leInteger`, `ltInteger`, `gtInteger` and `geInteger`.

+- Six primops are an exception to the rules above: `sameMutableArray#`, `sameMutableByteArray#`, `sameMutableArrayArray#`, `sameMutVar#`, `sameMVar#` and `sameTVar#`.
+Their names have remained the same as before and new wrappers created for them lack `#` at the end of their name.
+We made that decission because this naming feels more consistent and these primops are rarely used so we expect that they won't break a lot of existing code.

 - Other libraries that were modified to work with the new primops are: base, ghc-prim and primitive.
-The only required modifications were imports of the !GHC.PrimWrappers module in modules that use the primops.
+The only required modifications were imports of the GHC.PrimWrappers module in modules that use the primops.

 ## Eliminating branches using new primops